Dasudian/dsd_docs/dsd-dsdb/tools/shell.md

 Things to note about `-import`:

 * Allow the database to ingest points by using `-pps` to set the number of points per second allowed by the import.
-By default, pps is zero and `influx` does not throttle importing.
+By default, pps is zero and `dsdb` does not throttle importing.
 * Imports work with `.gz` files, just include `-compressed` in the command.
 * If your data file has more than 5,000 points, it may be necessary to split that file into several files in order to write your data in batches to DSDB.
 By default, the HTTP request times out after five seconds.